xiaoyingpu/xiaoyingpu.github.io/_pages/home.md

 I am a Ph.D. student in Computer Science and Engineering at the University of Michigan.
 I work with Professor [Matthew Kay](http://mjskay.com/) in the School of Information.

-I take a human-centered perspective on communicating uncertainty and statistical information with visualizations.
-I also have a keen interest in adopting and improving open science practices.
+I take a human-centered approach to communicating uncertainty and statistical information with information visualizations.
+I also have a keen interest in adopting and improving open science practices, such as preregistration.
  <!-- Specifically, I design and evaluate visualizations to make them statistically reliable.
 Relatedly, I look at what uncertainty visualizations work best.  -->
 Across my projects, I have used a wide range of methods, such as system-building, participant experiments, and qualitative interviews.